neisinger/Sonoff-Espresso-Timer/README.md

 Basically I just replace the espresso button with the flashed Sonoff timer and use the original push button as input for the Sonoff timer.

 ## Usage
 The Controller tries to connect to specified WiFi.
-Just set up your local Wifi in Code before flashing the Sonoff.
+Add your credentials in this file: /src/main.cpp under Configuration.
 You can connect to the Sonoff by typing "SonoffEspresso/" or the IP in your Webbrowser.
 The Webinterface is presented to programm the pumping Time for single and double Shot.